-- 214. Matters specific to credit unions which the auditor may consider in the review of subsequent events include: - an evaluation of material loans and other receivables identified as being in default or potential default at the year-end to provide additional evidence concerning year end loan impairment provisions; - the accounting treatment of dividends declared after the year end36; and - a review of correspondence with the Central Bank and enquiries of directors and management to determine whether any significant breaches of laws and regulations or other significant regulatory concerns have come to light since the year end.
+- 214. Matters specific to credit unions which the auditor may consider in the review of subsequent events include: - an evaluation of material loans and other receivables identified as being in default or potential default at the year-end to provide additional evidence concerning year end loan impairment provisions; - the accounting treatment and disclosure requirements in respect of dividends declared after the year end; and - a review of correspondence with the Central Bank and enquiries of directors and management to determine whether any significant breaches of laws and regulations or other significant regulatory concerns have come to light since the year end.

-36 FRS 102 Section 32, paragraph 32.8.
+&lt;sup>37 FRS 102 Section 32, paragraph 32.8.